tonyc/open890/README.md

 Download the Windows release .zip file, and extract it somewhere useful.

 Open a command prompt, `cd` to where you extracted the files, and run:

-    bin\open890.bat start
+Navigate to where you expanded open890, and double click the `open890.bat` file in the main folder.

 You will probably see several security warnings as described below.
 After getting through those, access the web interface at http://localhost:4000 with your favorite web browser.

 #### "Windows Protected your PC"

 Since I haven't paid for a certificate to sign binaries, Windows will loudly complain about an unknown developer.

  * Click "More Info" and choose "Run anyway".